 By the end of its seven-season run, Hill Street had become a huge ratings success and had been credited with helping to rescue NBC’s prime-time schedule.
 It wound up being nominated for 98 Emmys and winning 26, including four for Outstanding Drama Series.
 Bochco, of course, went on to create such other classic shows as L.A.
 Law and NYPD Blue, the latter a direct descendant of Hill Street that starred one of its featured characters, Dennis Franz.

 In many cases, great films and TV shows have happened only because creators and directors fought with the powers that be, who pushed for something much more traditional.
 That wasn’t the case here, though: Bochco asked up front for the freedom to develop Hill Street as he saw fit, and he got it.
 Moreover, he knew exactly what he wanted, right down to the fonts for the title screen at the opening and the theme song, which he has said he felt should be “counterintuitive”—melodic and sweet.

-The results of such strong convictions and attention to detail are in this 34-DVD package, which was released on April 29.
+The results of such strong convictions and attention to detail are in Hill Street Blues: The Complete Series, a 34-DVD package that was released on April 29.
 It comes with a 24-page booklet and includes all of the show’s 144 episodes (four with commentary tracks).
 There are also several documentaries, with fascinating interviews with Bochco and some of the series’s stars and writers.
 The only snooze is the “Gag Reel,” ostensibly a collection of humorous flubs: the joke’s on you there, because it’s not particularly funny and is extremely brief.
 Maybe that’s because the cast was clearly serious about its work and didn’t make a whole lot of mistakes.